-Waxing is when a wax (usually a hard wax) is applied to an area of skin and then pulled off in the opposite direction; removing the hair from the follicle.
-It’s good to check with your salon to find out what’s in the wax they’re using… some waxes are all natural, some contain essential oils or other ingredients (I like Azulene), and some contain chemicals (which I try to avoid).
+Waxing is when a wax (usually a hard wax) is applied to an area of skin and then pulled off in the opposite direction; removing the hair from the follicle and the top layer of dead skin.
+It’s good to check with your salon to find out what’s in the wax they’re using… some waxes are all-natural, some contain essential oils or other ingredients (I like Azulene), and some contain chemicals (which I try to avoid).

 Is Waxing Painful?

 Yes – it’s painful!
-You are pulling out the hair from the root and because the strip is pulled in the opposite direction of the hair growth, it can be pretty painful.
+You are lifting hair from the root and because the strip is pulled in the opposite direction of the hair growth, it can be pretty painful.

 The Pros & Cons of Waxing:

 It lasts a long time, and it’s super effective no matter what your hair type… even the thickest, coarsest hair types respond well to wax.
-Waxing hurts, but it delivers smooth long-lasting results and it’s always effective.
+Waxing hurts, but it delivers smooth long-lasting results and it’s always effective in removing unwanted hair.

 What is Sugaring?

-Sugaring is a completely natural treatment.
+Sugaring is a completely natural hair removal process.
 The warm (not hot) paste consists of just three ingredients: lemon, sugar, and water.
 There are no additives or cloth strips involved which makes it more environmentally conscious vs. waxing.
 One thing I just learned is that sugaring can help you avoid ingrown hairs as it cleans out the live skin cells that keep your hair from growing normally.

 Is Sugaring Painful?